PowerDNS/dnsdist-ansible/README.md

 dnsdist_acls: []
 ```

-A list of dnsdist ACLS (netmasks) to add to the configuration.
+Configures the dnsdist ACLS (netmasks).

 ```yaml
 dnsdist_locals: ['127.0.0.1:5300']
 ```

-A list of IP addresses dnsdist should listen on.
+Configure dnsdist's listen addresses.

 ```yaml
 dnsdist_servers: []
 ```

-A list of IP addresses of the downstream DNS servers in the default pool.
+The list of IP addresses of the downstream DNS servers dnsdist should be send traffic to.

 ```yaml
 dnsdist_carbonserver: ""